AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Alaska If your driving privileges have been suspended or revoked — for 3 years after the revocation ends

-If you’ve received a DWI or refusal convict — for 5 years after the ending date on a first offense, 10 years from the ending date on a second offense, or 20 years from the ending date of a third offense
+If you’ve received a DWI or refusal conviction — for 5 years after the ending date on a first offense, 10 years from the ending date on a second offense, or 20 years from the ending date of a third offense

 If you’ve had a fourth offense for a refusal or DWI conviction